 As a small crowd of onlookers watched, members of the Lewis family, who will be the first occupants of the first home of the eventual 22 houses, along with several other people instrumental in bringing the project to fruition, took turns turning shovelfuls of dirt on the small wooded lot on Jennifer Lane.
-"To be able to raise our family in a house with a yard in a healthy and

 The project got a big boost from the Hunter Family Foundation, which gave $500,000 to Habitat to finance infrastructure components such as septic systems, waterlines and a new road that will have to be built.
 Those sorts of aspects may not be the most visible parts of a housing project, but are crucial for the success of a project such as the one contemplated for Jennifer Lane, Malley said.

 Irene Hunter, together with her husband, James, have made numerous philanthropic donations to area institutions in recent years.
 This housing initiative was of great interest to her mother, said daughter Susan Hunter.